pernalin/pernalin.github.io/_posts/2015-04-12-laravel-on-hostgator.md

 ### Install Composer
-While you don't have to do this, i.e. you could just copy your local Laravel folder, or clone using Git, but having Composer makes it much easier to install Laravel and its related packages.
+While you don't have to do this, i.e. you could just copy your local Laravel folder, or clone using Git, having Composer makes it much easier to install Laravel and its related packages.

 {% highlight console %}requested username@domain [~]# curl -sS https://getcomposer.org/installer | php